dlewis-n26/learn-you-a-kotlin/README.md

   * JsonFormatTests
     * Convert to Kotlin AND RERUN THE TESTS
     * They fail, because JUnit needs `approval` to be a field.
 Annotate with @JvmField
-    * Explain the syntax for treating lambdas as Java functional interfaces (if there's time)
   * JsonFormat
+    * Convert to Kotlin - IJ doesn't do a very good job in the face of Java lambdas sometimes
-    * Convert to Kotlin & fix compilation errors by removing explicit `Function<...>` SAM notation
+    * Fix compilation errors by removing explicit `Function<...>` SAM notation
     * Explain `it` variable in lambdas
     * Convert lambdas to references
     * Remove @Throws: it's not called from Java any more (we'll talk about type safe error handling later if we have time)